Horace W. Vaughan: Hawaii

-Vaughan was a political supporter of Woodrow Wilson and advocated states to pass prohibition, which he opposed at a national level because he believed that it would violate states rights.

 Personal life and death

 Vaughan married Pearl Lockett on November 21, 1888.
 The couple had three children.

 Their only son US Navy Lt.
 Robert Louis Vaughan (1892–1920) died in a plane crash related to his military service.
-Believed to be despondent over the death of his son, Horace Vaughan was found on November 10, 1922 in his Honolulu home with a bullet wound to his neck and a gun by his side, an apparent suicide.
+Believed to be despondent over the death of his son, Horace Vaughan was found on November 10, 1922, in his Honolulu home with a bullet wound to his neck and a gun by his side, an apparent suicide.
 He was buried in Oahu Cemetery.
 Pearl Vaughan died in 1960.

 Oldest daughter Aileen V. Eppler (1890–1976) was the wife of Texas financial consultant William E. Eppler.
 At some point, the Eppler family moved to New Jersey where Aileen died at age 85.

 Youngest daughter Jean Vaughan Gilbert (1904–1975) was one of the first women lawyers in Hawaii, and became city attorney of Honolulu.
 She died in 1975 in Honolulu.